ArcturusSky/holbertonschool-low_level_programming/file_io/README.md

 **Why use it?**

-You us **`open`** tp either create a new file or access an existing file.
+You use **`open`** tp either create a new file or access an existing file.
 It provides a file descriptor that allows you to perform various operations on the file, such as reading or writing.

 **Template:**